Penichezito/Falcon9-Launch-DataScience/README.md

 The notebook is organized into the following sections:

 1. **Data Collection:** Utilizing the SpaceX API to collect relevant data on past Falcon 9 launches.
-2. **Data Processing:** Cleaning, wrangling, and transforming the collected data into a usable format.
+2. **Data Preprocessing:** Cleaning, wrangling, and transforming the collected data into a usable format.
 3. **Feature Engineering:** Creating new features or manipulating existing features to improve model performance.
 4. **Model Selection:** Selecting a suitable machine learning model for landing prediction.
 5. **Model Training:** Training the selected model using the prepared dataset.